 Holiday Entertaining With Kids

-You could make your affair 'adults only.'
-But sometimes it's fun to include the whole family.
-Plus, sitters can be difficult to find during the holidays.
+You could make your affair 'adults only, ' but sometimes it's fun to include the whole family.
+Additionally, finding sitters can be challenging during the holidays.
+This means the hosts have to worry about entertaining not only other adults but also their offspring.

 Holiday Entertaining with Kids